michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Of course not but it's complicated: I have a whole separate [blog post about flags as language symbols](/flags-as-language-symbols/).
+    Of course not but it’s complicated: I have a whole separate [blog post about flags as language symbols](/flags-as-language-symbols/).

   </details>